AlfredoLlaquet/Alfredo_Llaquet-Alsina_Crumbs/index.md

 *Crumb 2255*: **Corpgers Asking for Regulations**: When a corpger (see crumb 109) such as OpenAI or Anthropic pleads with the government for more regulations, its aim is, unmistakably, to drown the smaller competitors in bureaucracy so that they cannot adapt and end up being absorbed or disappearing.

 *Crumb 2256*: **Unorthodox Butterflies**: A particular species of butterflies that live only on a small island in the middle of a big lake in Southeast Asia are known popularly as unorthodox butterflies because they don’t flutter, they glide.

+*Crumb 2257*: **Will “AI” Kill Us All?**: Yes, it will—from boredom of hearing about the thing.

+*Crumb 2258*: **The Beautiful Reader Scolds Alfredo**: “Alfredo, sweetie,” says the beautiful reader, in a tone of voice less affectionate than usual, “it seems good old vermaden (see crumb 2245) proved you wrong (see crumb 2251), didn’t he?
+He appreciated your little homage by reposting it and writing a heartfelt thank-you.
+Not everybody fits your cynical vision of the world.
+I hope you learn from this and become less bitter.”
+And I say nothing because she’s right.

+*Crumb 2259*: **We Won’t Be So Lucky as to Live the Extermination of Humanity by “AI”**: Many humans wish secretly, as they grow old, that everything died with them.
+If humanity were to be extinct soon, we’d all have the incomparable fortune of fulfilling the fantasy of our end being the end of all, the apocalypse, Ragnarök.
+All in all, we all have to die, so the drama isn’t as great as we like to conjecture: no more humans would ever be born, but that would affect no one directly.
+Anyway, we won’t be so lucky—biology is a much better builder of humans than humans are of machines.
+We will prevail and keep fearing our personal finales.

+*Crumb 2260*: **The Renegade Batter**: The Renegade Batter wears a faceless black mask and hides behind dumpsters in back alleys of big cities, waiting for anyone to approach alone.
+When this happens, he jumps them and hits them in the head with his heavy iron bat repeatedly, until all that is left is a mixture of squashed brain and bits of bone, flesh, and hair.
+Finally, he takes a picture for his personal collection, clutches the victim’s wallet and valuables, removes his mask, and has a cheeseburger with small fries and a medium cherry soda in the nearest fast-food joint.

+*Crumb 2261*: **Not “Maybe Later” in a Million Years**: No, motherfucker, I won’t be interested in your stupid offer “Maybe Later” even if that is all I can click besides “Yes.”

+*Crumb 2262*: **The Washing Machine**: I live alone and yet keep finding pieces of clothing that aren’t mine or even my size every time I do the laundry.
+I think my washing machine is a portal to parallel realities.
+I don’t think I’ve ever lost any garment of mine, however.

+*Crumb 2263*: **Balance Lost**: Not feeling tired becomes gradually more difficult as one ages.

+*Crumb 2264*: **To Those Who Age Gracefully**: You’ll die anyway.